adamstefanik/university/first_year/spring_semester/README.md

 ---

 ### **How to Use This Folder**
-- This folder is currently almost empty, but it will soon be filled with materials as I progress through the semester.
+- This folder is currently almost empty, but it will soon be filled with materials as I progress through the semester
 - Check back later for updates!

 ---